-The flawed and automatic application of the safe third country concept used to be a major problem of the Serbian asylum system since its very establishment.
-Throughout the years, the asylum authorities automatically relied on the Safe Countries List denying prima facie refugees the possibility for their asylum claim to be decided in merits.
-Moreover, this practice was equally damaging for the applicants who did not have prima facie claims regarding their country of origin, but had an arguable claim regarding the risk of torture and other forms of ill-treatment in the third countries through which they had travelled before arriving in Serbia and which were proclaimed as "safe" in the asylum procedure.
+The flawed and automatic application of the safe third country concept used to be a major problem of the Serbian asylum system since its very establishment891 and was severely scrutinized by many relevant international actors and bodies.
+892 Throughout the years, the asylum authorities automatically relied on the Safe Countries List denying prima facie refugees the possibility for their asylum claim to be decided on the merits.893 Moreover, this practice was equally damaging for the applicants who did not have prima facie claims regarding their country of origin, but had an arguable claim894 in terms of the risk of torture and other forms of ill-treatment in the third countries through which they had travelled before arriving in Serbia and which were designated as "safe" in the asylum procedure.
+In the previous Asylum Act, which has not been in force since 1 October 2018, the safe third country concept was poorly governed and automatically applied on the basis of the list of the said list drafted by the Government.